Table of Contents

 Your personal statement should outline your level of experience, mentioning your GPhC accreditation so the employer knows you are qualified to practise in the UK.

-Next, convey any specific areas of pharmacy you specialise in, such as clinical pharmacy, primary care, or substance use treatment.
+Convey any specific areas of pharmacy you specialise in, such as clinical pharmacy, primary care, or substance use treatment.
+You should also mention any specialisations or certifications, such as being a Non-Medical Prescriber.

 Example pharmacist personal statement